NuevoFoundation/workshops/content/english/java-datastructures/trees/problem-1.md

 Congrats!
 If you've made it this far, then you have officially programmed binary search!

-**SPOILER** If you need a bit of help, click here to open the solution:
+{{% showanswer "SPOILER: Click here if you need help with the solution!" %}}
 ```js javascript
 public static Node findValue(Node root, int value) {
     // We start at the root of the tree